iamankandaas/llava-mod-tiny-efficient-ai/README.md

 This repository contains the course project for DA623 (Winter 2025) by **Ankan Das**.

-The project explores the paper [LLaVA-MoD](https://arxiv.org/abs/2403.06878), which presents a lightweight vision-language model using Mixture-of-Experts and progressive knowledge distillation.
+The project explores the paper [LLaVA-MoD](https://www.researchgate.net/publication/383494370_LLaVA-MoD_Making_LLaVA_Tiny_via_MoE_Knowledge_Distillation), which presents a lightweight vision-language model using Mixture-of-Experts and progressive knowledge distillation.

 ## 📘 Contents

-- `notebook/LLaVA_MoD_Blog_Ankan.ipynb` — Blog-style explanation covering:
+- `LLaVA_MoD_Blog_Ankan.ipynb` — Blog-style explanation covering:
   - Motivation behind the project
   - Architectural breakdown of LLaVA-MoD
   - Key insights and learning from the paper